Using Cruit Foundational Assets

 Make Layouts Smart Use smart designs to automatically handle the "logic" of your career story.
 Automation doesn't make your history look simple; it guarantees that your most important achievements are understood right away, turning a dull document into a powerful tool.

 Show Seniority Instantly A clean, organized structure tells people you communicate clearly and effectively.
-By getting rid of visual distractions, you make it easier for key decision-makers to support you without getting bogged down by formatting mistakes.
+Removing visual distractions makes it easier for key decision-makers to focus on your message, not your formatting mistakes.

 Checking Your Methods: Moving from Look to Structure